mathesh-me/argocd-prep-guide/argocd/private-repositories/credential-templates.md

 ## Credential Templates

-Useful when we want to use a single credential for multiple repositories.
+Useful when we want to use a **single credential for multiple repositories**.
 We can create a credential template and then use it in multiple repositories.<br>

 Example Use case: Organization has multiple repositories and we want to use the same credential for all the repositories.